Vice President for Diversity and InclusionMemorial Building, room 301509-527-4996

 Executive Assistant to the Vice President of Diversity and InclusionMemorial Building President's Office509-527-4997

-Monica (She/her/hers) is the Executive Assistant to the Vice President of Diversity and Inclusion and is the Testing Center Coordinator.
+Monica (She/her/hers) is the Executive Assistant to the Vice President of Diversity and Inclusion.
 She received her Bachelor's Degree from Montana State University in Animal Science.
 Following her college graduation Monica took a year to travel abroad with the International 4-H Youth Exchange (IFYE) Program, visiting New Zealand, United Kingdom, Greece, Thailand and Laos.
 She moved to Walla Walla in the summer of 2019 and is enjoying getting to know everything the Walla Walla Valley has to offer.
 Away from the office Monica enjoys, camping, snow sports, knitting, spending time on the farm and playing fetch with her dogs.

 Adam (he/him/his) joined the student affairs staff in September 2006.
 He received his BA in religion from Wabash College, and earned a Master of Divinity degree from Emory University.
 In addition to addressing the spiritual needs of students, Adam works to facilitate religious life and promote religious diversity on campus.
 Adam is an ordained minister in the Christian Church (Disciples of Christ) tradition.

 Grzegorz (Greg) Lecki

 Associate Director of the Intercultural Center - International Student Support ServicesGlover Alston Center, 2nd floor509-527-5005